lumusitech/frontend-next-basics-mini-dashboard-app/README.md

   }
   ```

-## Config Eslint and Prettier with Google code styles - Use in all projects
+## Config Eslint and Prettier with Google code styles - Use in all NextJs projects

+This `md-config-eslint-prettier-next` snippet can be used in other projects to quickly document to the project's developers how Prettier and ESLint were configured.

 1. Install dependencies